BitcoinUnlimited/BitcoinUnlimited/doc/xversionmessage.md

 internally using a salted siphash to map the keys.
 The implementation can be found in the files `src/xversionmessage.h` and `src/xversionmessage.cpp` relative to the source root directory.

-The `xmap` directory resides in the file `src/xversionkeys.dat`.
-Using the script `contrib/devtools/xversionkeys.py`, this file is processed into the header file `xversionkeys.h`.